Charlie9009/CI_MS1_MYGYM/README.md

 * Github is used to store the code.

 * Balsamiq was used to create the projects wireframes.

+* WC3 Validator, Jigsaw W3 Validator, Wave Validator, Lighthouse and ami.responsivedesign were all used to test the website.

 ## Code Credit